melihaltun/floating_point_binary_conversion/README.md

 Here are some use cases:

-% pi as single precision (32 bits):
+% pi as single precision (32 bits: 1 sign, 8 exponent, 23 mantissa):

 float2binary(pi)